jeancochrane/jeancochrane.com/content/blog/pytorch-functional-api.md

 The training pass is now more verbose, but as as a result, its output is inspectable at every step, and no state is shared between objects.
-Each step in the training loop -- forward pass, calculating loss, computing gradients, and updating the weights -- produces immutable output that can be passed into the next step.
+Each step in the training loop -- passing input forward, calculating loss, computing gradients, and updating the weights -- produces immutable output that can be passed into the next step.